stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Copying the vertex data from staging to a device-local buffer is also implemented as a command:
+Copying the vertex data from staging to a device-local buffer is also a command:

 ```java
 public Command copy(VulkanBuffer dest) {